MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/ltsc2024/install-ltsc-preview.md

 Preview versions of the following products are available for you to install and test on devices running Windows in your organization.

-- Microsoft Office LTSC Professional Plus 2024 Preview
+- Microsoft Office LTSC 2024 for commercial Preview
-- Microsoft Project Professional 2024 Preview
+- Microsoft Project 2024 Preview
-- Microsoft Visio LTSC Professional 2024 Preview
+- Microsoft Visio 2024 Preview

 For information about the preview version of Office for devices running macOS, see [Overview of Office LTSC for Mac 2024 (Preview)](overview-mac-preview.md).